Richardaeld/DND_Into_The_Abyss/README.md

 Multiple extra tables are provided for DM’s including Wild Magic, Magic Items, and Success at Cost tables.
 Not all tables are Rules As Written (RAW) and are simply there to change the flow and keep the game interesting.
 One of these extra tables, Dice, is for quick rolls or for strange/rare rolls including D50, D100, or D400.

 ## Technical Introduction
 This project is a PERN (PostgreSQL, Express.js, React.js, Node.js) stack and has a sister deployment for its RESTful API.
 The RESTful API can be found at (https://github.com/Richardaeld/dm_tool_api) and does not require tokens for get requests currently, however this may change in the future.

 # UX
 ## User Stories
 ### Common Users
 + I want to look up a spell
+	+ I opened the home page of DM Tool and waited for it to load.
+I clicked on the **Spells** button and was prompted to select a **level**.
+I know **Acid Splash** is a cantrip or a level 0 spell so I selected **Cantrip**.
+I saw **Acid Splash** in the list and clicked its button.
+The application generated the entire spell and gave me all the information I needed.
 + I want to roll a virtual die
+	+ I opened the home page of DM Tool and waited for it to load.
+I clicked on the **Dice** button and was prompted to select the die I wanted to roll.
+I clicked on the **D20** and the program displayed the rolls outcome.
 + I want to roll on a wild magic table
++ I opened the home page of DM Tool and waited for it to load.
+I clicked on the **Spells** button and was prompted to select a table of **Rules as Written** or **House Rules**.
+I selected **House Rules** and was quickly met with my roll and its outcome.

  ### Admin
 + I want to add a spell
 + I want to look up all spells